eliot-tron/eliot-tron.github.io/_pages/cv.md

 Other
 ======
-* 2024-2025 - Board member of ENAC's PhD students' association.
+* 2024-2025 - Member of ENAC's PhD students' association board.
+* 2024-2025 - Member of the organizing committee of the ENAC PhD Day.
 * 2024-2025 - PhD students' representative on the ENAC Research Council.
 * 2024 - Regional finalist in [MT180](https://mt180.fr/) (My PhD Thesis in 180s), a pop-science contest.
-* 2023 - Co-supervision of the Master's thesis of Nicola Rosetti (Master's student at the University of Bologna).
+* 2023 - Part of the supervision of the Master's thesis of Nicola Rosetti (Master's student at the University of Bologna).
 Interests
 ======
 * Music (Electronic Music Production, Drummer, Sound-engineering, ...)